Cognigy/Documentation/docs/ai/empower/agentic-ai/getting-started.md

 9. In the **Job Selection** step, select **Default** to create an AI Agent with a predefined Flow.
 10. Click **Create & Chat** to save changes and open the Flow with the created AI Agent.

-## Configure the AI Agent in Your Flow
+## Configure the AI Agent in your Flow

 Once you open the Flow, you'll see the AI Agent Node with predefined settings based on the AI Agent persona you created.